The Grandmother Who Took On ISIS To Save Her Grandkids

 According to The Washington Post, NGOs have estimated that there are around 2,500 orphans of ISIS.

-The Australian Broadcasting Company released an hour long documentary on Karen’s story.
+The Australian Broadcasting Company has released an hour long documentary on Karen’s story.